 You will upload your Attachments to Grants.gov using this form.
 The form accommodates up to fifteen attachments.
-Attachments must be in Portable Document Format (.pdf).Convert all non-PDF files (i.e., Word, Excel, images) to PDFs.
-If an attachment contains multiple documents, merge them into a single file, not a PDF portfolio.
-Be aware that, occasionally, converting a document to PDF may alter its size.
+Attachments must be in Portable Document Format (.pdf).
+Convert all non-PDF files (i.e., Word, Excel, images) to PDFs.
+Occasionally, converting a document to PDF may alter its size.
+Confirm that attachments are within mandatory page limits before you submit the application.
 Do not attach files that have been password-protected, encrypted, or digitally signed.
 You must remove all such security features before attaching your files.
 Failure to do so may result in your application being rejected.